CD3/pyErrorProp/README.md

 type, all uncertain quantities must be represented as floats.
 It is not possible, for example, to use the `decimal.Decimal` type to store numeric values.
-The other issue is that, since `pint.Measurement` stores a `ufloat` and attached units to it, the units for the quantity's nominal value and uncertainty are the same.
+The other issue is that, since `pint.Measurement` stores a `ufloat` and attaches units to it, the units for the quantity's nominal value and uncertainty are the same.
 At first this doesn't appear to be much of an issue at all, except that it would be nice to be able to specify the uncertainty of a length in centimeters while its nominal value is given in meters.
 However, `pint` knows about offset units, such as